-Pexels, Pixabay and Canva are my favorite sites for finding free pictures.
-The great thing is that these images able to be used at any time.
+Pexels, Pixabay, and Canva are my favorite sites for finding free pictures.
+The great thing is that these images are able to be used at any time.
 I love this explanation from Pexels:

-It’s hard to understand complex licenses that is why all photos on Pexels are licensed under the Creative Commons Zero (CC0) license.
+It’s hard to understand complex licenses, which is why all photos on Pexels are licensed under the Creative Commons Zero (CC0) license.
 This means the pictures are completely free to be used for any legal purpose.

 Essentially, using an image from a site that is part of the Creative Commons or Public Domain protects you from the risk of being sued for copyright infringement.

 Sometimes you just can’t find the photo you are looking for on the free sites.
 This can happen if you are writing on a specific subject.
-There are several websites that offer an expanded catalogue of images.
-Some are sold individually, some sites you need to pay a membership fee to use.
+There are several websites that offer an expanded catalog of images.
+Some are sold individually, some sites, you need to pay a membership fee to use.
 These websites will also highlight how they expect their images to be cited.